MartinConde/payload-plugins/packages/payload-plugin-shadcn-admin/SETUP.md

 @import '../../../../../packages/payload-plugin-shadcn-admin/src/styles.css';
 ```

 **The two relative paths** (`@source` and the trailing `@import`) need to match your repo layout.
-In a pnpm workspace they point at `packages/payload-plugin-shadcn-admin/src`; in a single-package app installing from npm they point at `node_modules/payload-plugin-shadcn-admin/dist` (Tailwind needs source files, so the source-shipped layout is friendlier — see "If you can't use the source" below).
+In a pnpm workspace (dev mode) they point at `packages/payload-plugin-shadcn-admin/src`; in an app installing from the GitHub pin they point at `node_modules/payload-plugin-shadcn-admin/dist` (Tailwind needs source files, so the source-shipped layout is friendlier — see "If you can't use the source" below).

 Then import `custom.css` once from your admin layout (`src/app/(payload)/layout.tsx`):